calamari-io/calamari-jira-cloud-integration/README.md

 Lambda will detect conflicting work logs and log them with level WARNING to CloudWatch Logs.

-## Timesheet sync (Jira -> Calamari)
+## Timesheet sync (Jira Worklogs or Tempo Worklogs -> Calamari)
-Synchronization will takes Tempo work logs and add them as shifts in calamari.
-They will be added only for employees with selected contract type(s) (`CalamariTimesheetContractTypes`).
+If a `TempoApiToken` is provided, the synchronization will use Tempo worklogs and add them as shifts in Calamari.
+Otherwise, it will use native Jira worklogs.

+Worklogs will only be added for employees with the selected contract type(s) (`CalamariTimesheetContractTypes`).

-All conflicts will be overwritten by data from Tempo.
+All conflicts will be overwritten by data from Jira/Tempo Worklogs.